As a urologist, my main goal at work is to ensure that my patients don’t need to be told that they have cancer.

 HPV infection may take 10-30 years to cause cervical cancer and therefore symptoms.

 Prostate cancer may take 15 years to spread to other parts of the body and therefore cause symptoms.

-For women testing for the human papillomavirus (HPV) is recommended, as certain subtypes of HPV have been linked to developing cervical cancer.
-You can do this at home by taking a HPV swab, or it is carried out during a cervical PAP smear/cervical smear test.
+Screening for cervical cancer using the Pap test has decreased the number of cervical cancer cases occurring.
+For women testing for the human papillomavirus (HPV) is recommended, and while many different types of HPV can affect the cervix, only some cause the abnormal cell growth which leads to cancer.
+You can check your HPV status at home by taking a HPV swab, or it is carried out during a cervical PAP smear/cervical smear test.

 A HPV Test or pap smear is a good screening tool for cervical cancer and this should be completed at regular intervals, based on a woman's age.
 Women should also consider routine breast exam with a physician in conjunction with regular mammogram x-ray imaging.